 How to Get a Credit Card With Bad Credit

 If you have bad credit, a credit card is one of the best ways to improve your credit score.
 Your first step is to get all the information you need before applying.
-You can get a copy of your credit report for free from AnnualCreditReport.com.
-Plus, Credit.com gives you free access to your credit score.
-With this knowledge, you can determine which strategy to pursue to rebuild your credit.
+You can get a copy of your credit report for free and with this knowledge, you can determine which strategy to pursue to rebuild your credit.

 Then research whether you should get a secured or unsecured card.
 Unsecured cards have lower fees, but they’re more difficult to get when you have bad credit.
 If you’re unsure of whether you’ll be approved for an unsecured card, then apply for a secured card.
 This typically requires a cash deposit that will be returned as you pay in-full and on-time.
 A secured card will help build your credit.
 As your credit improves, you can apply for an unsecured card.

 Once you get a credit card, make your payments on time.
 That is the best way you can continue repairing and building your credit.